17 travel gadgets you need for your next trip or vacation

 Sokoo

 Something that’s easy to forget when traveling to other countries is that their electrical outlets may not support your devices.
 This is either because of a different outlet orientation or different voltage rating.
-To make sure you’re always prepared no matter where you travel, grab a converter such as the SOKOO Step Down Voltage Converter.
+To make sure you’re always prepared no matter where you travel, grab a converter such as the SOKOO Step Down Voltage Converter which is just $39.98 on Amazon.
 Not only does it come with a variety of plug orientations and voltage conversion, but it also has ports for USB and USB-C.

 Take control of tangled cords